Dog Obedience Training In Toronto

 - Their behavior.

-- Your relationship (with your dog.
-Although better behavior from your dog might also improve other relationships in your life).
+Plus, in our experience, better behaviour from your dog can also improve other relationships in your life.

 Everyone is welcome.

-As long as your dog is up to date with vaccinations, there’s a space for you in one of our regular sessions.
+As long as your dog is up to date with vaccinations, there’s a space for you in one of our regular puppy school group classes.

 Just be sure to bring your sense of humour!